alexdominguess/InstaLiker/README.md

 ### Webepage
-Also there is a web page I created for this app to make it avaliable for non developers (Only in Portuguese) https://www.taskforbot.com.br/demo/instaliker
+Also there is a web page I created for this app to an exe file ready to install (Only in Portuguese)

+https://www.taskforbot.com.br/demo/instaliker